-There are 12 exterior emergency call telephones are available for emergency use.
-These phones are Blue Light Emergency Telephones with direct contact to Campus Security by simply pushing the red button on the face of the unit.
+There are 12 exterior emergency call telephones available for emergency use.
+These phones are Blue Light Emergency Telephones with direct contact to Campus Security.
+To activate, simply push the red button on the face of the unit.
 These telephones can be used to report a criminal incident, a fire, or any other type of emergency.
-A map indicating the location of the emergency telephone may be found on page 31 of this report.
+A map indicating the location of the emergency telephone may be found on page 33 of this report.